elephantmipt/elephantmipt/README.md

 nlp ceo

-📫 How to reach me: telegram @nikitabalagansky
+📫 How to reach me: telegram @nlp_ceo